jeromebaude/jfrog-petclinic/readme.md

 The yaml file describing the workflow is [here](https://github.com/jeromebaude/jfrog-petclinic/blob/main/.github/workflows/maven-build.yml)

-It is pretty standard maven and docker build workflow but I want to highlight the following:
+It is a pretty standard maven and docker build workflow but I want to highlight a few things:
 - We set up JFrog CLI to collect VCS details from git and add them to the build
 - We generate the Maven settings.xml to resolve dependencies securely with Artifactory
 - Once we build the Docker image, we login to JFrog to push the image to Artifactory